Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

     email: { type: String, required: true, unique: true },
     password: { type: String, required: true, minlength: 6 },
     image: { type: String, required: true },
+    // ObjectId is making a reference to a document in another collection, place in this example
+    // Here Place is referring to the collection being referred to
+    // Similarly the place Schema will also have
+    // creator: { type: mongoose.Types.ObjectId, required: true, ref: 'User'} to crossreference with user
     places: [{ type: mongoose.Types.ObjectId, required: true, ref: 'Place'}] });

+// you can also add unique case sensitive as `uniqueCaseInsensitive:true` if you do not care about case insnsitivity

 userSchema.plugin(uniqueValidator);

 module.exports = mongoose.model('User', userSchema);

 ```